Rescue Runny Paint: Thickening Tips

 Final Words

-The skill of thickening paint is the one that will give artists the opportunity to create a whole new world of their imagination.
+The skill of thickening paint is the one that will allow artists to create a whole new world of their imagination.
 The choice of texture or consistency of tempera paints for a child’s art project or the enhancement of acrylic masterpieces can be made by knowing the different methods available.